 For an overview of the 100 videos, the 8 quizzes, a cheat sheet, the categories and a Q&A section, visit:

 Our YouTube Channel has a growing group of very smart people sharing knowledge.
 We'd love for you to be a part of it.
-Subscribe here.
+Subscribe now before you get distracted.

 xargscommand, hit Back.

 printfcommand, click Next.